mblakele/taskbot/README.md

      : Extend as needed.
      :)
     tb:list-segment-process(
+      (: Total size of the job. :)
       1 to 1000 * 1000,
+      (: Size of each segment of work. :)
       500,
       "test/asset",
-      function($list as item()+, $opts as map:map?) {
+      (: This anonymous function will be called for each segment. :) function($list as item()+, $opts as map:map?) {
-        tb:maybe-fatal(),
+        (: Any chainsaw should have a safety.
+Check it here. :) tb:maybe-fatal(),
         for $i in $list
         return xdmp:document-insert(